-The Mah Jong group continues to be well attended when we meet on the third Monday of the month at Tesco Community room.
+The Mah Jong group continues to be well attended when we meet on the third Monday of the month at 2.30pm at Tesco Community room.
 New members are always welcome.

-Please note there will be NO meeting in August.
+Please note there will be NO meeting in December.
+We will resume again on January 20th 2020.

 Iris Boggie 01353 722496